dakimakuri/thelas/readme.md

 * Implement provider configuration (no longer hardcode Shopify api keys).
 * Create a nice CLI tool and binary.
 * Write tests!
+* Add some kind of backwards compatibility when resources change.